sandstorm/degree50-code/README.md

 -   The current production system does not have a lot of resources and runs `out of space` quickly.
 -   As quick fix try to remove unused docker resources with `docker system prune`.
 -   Hint: to see how much disc space docker is using, run: `docker system df`.

+## Backups

+Backups are handled by the TU-Dortmund and include incremental snapshots of both the test system as well as the prod system VMs.
+New backups are created on a nightly basis.
+These snapshots are "in-place-backups" meaning that everything that happened on the respective machine between the backup and the restoration will be thrown away and the machine will be restored to the state it was in during the backup.
+Restoration is also handled by the TU-Dortmund (just make a call).